City identification card: Washington, D.C. (2014)

 As of May 1, 2014, Washington, D.C. issues the DC One Card to legal residents or visitors of the U.S., though some services may be available only to residents of the District.
 (Some undocumented immigrants may get the card if they have been issued a state driver's license or state non-driver ID card by one of the states that issues these credentials to undocumented immigrants, such as New Mexico, Utah, and Washington; or a school ID card.)
 The DC One Card is a consolidated credential designed to give adults and children access to DC government facilities and programs that was designed to help the District consolidate printing ID cards and save money.
 The DC One Card is also a building access card for DC government employees.
 For all public school secondary students and those who request it, the card includes immediate Metro SmarTrip® capability to help them travel.

 Wisconsin

 Milwaukee

-Milwaukee issues an optional municipal identification card to its residents.
+The city of Milwaukee issues an optional municipal identification card to its residents.
+Becoming available in 2017, the cards were intended to be available for all of Milwaukee County, but county IDs were made illegal by the Wisconsin Legislature before they could be offered.
+The city IDs may be used to access city services and have been accepted as proof of identity at social venues.